Sample of Daily Clinic Schedule

 · 1 Fanny pack for your camera, phone and anything small you need to keep with you during clinic.
 You will need to have your hands free.

-· 1 money belt (either around your waist or neck) to be kept under your clothing with room for your passport.
+· 1 money belt (around your waist) to be kept under your clothing with room for your money and passport.

-· Spending money, around $200 (no bills larger than $20 and all need to be without any tears, creases or writing)
+· Spending money, around $200 (small bills $1, $5, $10 are preferred, we have learned that $20 bills are rarely accepted on the islands.
+Bills need to be without any tears, creases or writing, please inspect them carefully)

 · Credit card

-· Medical Insurance card (We provide additional travel insurance for everyone)
+· Medical Insurance card (We provide additional medical travel insurance for everyone)

-· Medical / Diagnostic equipment – BP cuff, stethoscope, penlight, headlamp (we will be in some poorly lit areas!)
+· Medical / Diagnostic equipment – BP cuff, stethoscope, penlight, headlamp (we may be in some poorly lit areas!)

-· Vinyl gloves to be used by you personally at the clinical sites.
+· Vinyl exam gloves to be used by you personally at the clinical sites.
+We have boxes for all the providers but it is good for everyone to bring some

 Everyday Wear: